Some Generalizations of Totient Function with Elementary Symmetric Sums: Results on the Function the weaker totient function

-A quadratic form $f$ in $k$ indeterminates over a finte field $\mathbb{F}_p$ is a homogeneous polynomial in $\mathbb{F}_p[x_1,\dots, x_k]$ of degree 2 or the zero polynomial.
+In this section, we derive explicit product forms for the functions $\varphi_{\{2\}}(n)$, $\varphi_{\{1,2\}}(n)$, $\varphi_{\{2,k\}}(n)$ and $\varphi_{\{1,2,k\}}(n)$ (See equation (\ref{eq: varphi_J defn})).
+For this purpose, we require a result on the number of solutions of an equation involving a quadratic form over a finite field $\mathbb{F}_p$, A quadratic form $f$ in $k$ indeterminates over a finite field $\mathbb{F}_p$ is a homogeneous polynomial in $\mathbb{F}_p[x_1,\dots, x_k]$ of degree 2 or the zero polynomial.
 The quadratic form $f$ can be written as $f(x)=x^TAx$ for a symmetric matrix $A$.
-The quadractic form $f$ is non-degenerate if the associated symmetric matrix $A$ is non-singular (invertible).
+The quadratic form $f$ is non-degenerate if the associated symmetric matrix $A$ is non-singular.